jklsadly/hbase-transactional-tableindexed/README.txt

 This project is a transactional and indexing extension for hbase.
+But it is not compatiable with new version of HBase.

 Current status:

-Now working with HBase 0.90.
+Now I'm working with HBase 0.98 by using coprocessor.

 Working Features: